Definition

 Lenient, soft, kind, tender, gentle, merciful

-- The judge handed down a stern sentence to the criminal.
+• The judge’s stern voice echoed through the courtroom as she handed down a severe sentence to the convicted criminal.

 Usage